CakeorPastry/cakestudio/R.md

 me:{"God sent opportunity to talk to huzz but mf got afraid, and didn't accept it" Ahh moment 😔💔 (It didn't happen today mf arrived LATE AS USUAL 😈)"};

+{
+(replying to "ok take photo nex..."):
+No recharge so I don't carry phone 💔
++
+The phone I carry is laggy af 🥀
++
+Why tf would I take a pic of smn 😭💔
++
+Ok it was dark no lights 🤧
+}

+Mf my English tuition ends last week of April
+But class 10 mfs upto May cuz they gonna do Literature My parents telling me to join the class 10 literature 😔💔😈 (1) reply to(1) by V : No

 (TODO : PLS FIX)